crispd/dev-env/README.md

 5. ```dnf check-update && sudo dnf update```
 6. ```sudo dnf upgrade``` (update to AlmaLinux 9.2)
 7. ```sudo dnf install git```
+8. *TODO: Add note about a fermi-specific group-install*

 ___
 ## Using this repo to setup a development environment